 Book review and interview with Jeff Sussna, author of "Designing Delivery", on cybernetics, service exchange, customer-centric brands and a new definition of quality in a service-oriented world.

 Hot-fix redeployment is a waste at best, and often a source of further regression, Adam discusses some ready-to-use techniques that helped he and his team reduce the frequency of hot-fixing.
 2

 Docker Containers LiveLessons aim to show what Docker containers are and how they can be used by practitioners with no previous experience with it.
 InfoQ has spoken with course instructor Chris Negus.

 Security has evolved to be pretty good at granting and managing access to confidential information - by people.
 But automation is taking over, requiring a shift in how we secure our infrastructure.
 1

 This article demonstrates a solution for automating the build, deployment and management of a Docker Java microservices application on any cloud or virtualization platform.
 1

 In this article, the author looks at why developers adopt software.
 Instead of bombarding people with new features, successful software providers recognize that choice + speed + simplicity = adoption.
-The author proposes that software/cloud providers that offer simple interfaces in rapidly delivered software win out against more thoughtfully-integrated, feature-rich alternatives.

 A look at how Microsoft's Bing development team has implemented agile and continuous delivery methods to vastly improve their development workflow.
 1